 - System Shared Applications – Some state college systems permit students to submit one application for any school in the system.The University of Californiaand California State University follow this model, allowing students to apply for any school within their systems using a singular application.

 - The Common Application – Want to complete one single application and send it to multiple schools?The Common Applicationis the solution.
 Gather your transcripts, college application essay, test scores, letters of recommendations, and with the click of a button, you can instantly submit to many schools nationwide.

 - Individual School Applications – Many universities and colleges still rely on their own specific college application process for prospective students.
 Don’t be put off if the school you’re interested in doesn’t offer admission via the Common Application.
 With a little extra work, you can submit your application with ease.

 Information and Application Materials You’ll Need On Hand

 Every school has its own individual college application requirements.
-Most, however, are pretty similar; beyond the application itself, expect to submit college entrance exam scores, high school transcripts, a college application essay, and letters of recommendation.
+Most, however, are pretty similar; beyond the application itself, expect to submit high school transcripts, and a college application essay.
 Gathering these materials in advance can help set you up for success when it comes time to actually submit your application.
 Have these details and application materials handy: